jlink/AdventOfPBT/README.md

 # AdventOfPBT

-Advent of PBT 2021 by https://twitter.com/ndubien.
-Implementations using jqwik.
+Tackling some of the challenges in [Advent of PBT 2021](https://dev.to/dubzzz/advent-of-pbt-2021-13ee)

+Implementations using jqwik and Kotlin.